vuongvx96/AWS_Cloud_DevOps_Capstone/README.md

 ## Application

+I used source code from my other interesting course [Architecting ASP.NET Core 3 Applications: Best Practices](https://www.pluralsight.com/courses/architecting-asp-dot-net-core-applications-best-practices).
+This app is building a ticket management system for events.
+The backend uses the ASP.NET Core Restful API, and the frontend uses Blazor WebAssembly.

 ## Kubernetes Cluster

 I used AWS Cloudformation to deploy the Kubernetes Cluster.
 I have researched and customized based on these templates and documents: